CityOfPhiladelphia/standards-docs/site-content/guidelines/design-development/components/cards.md

     weight: 800
 ---

 A card serves as an entry point to more detailed information.
 The type of card depends on the use case.
-There are three types of cards:

-1. [Media](#media-cards) -- used to display news and blog posts.
-2. [Call to action](#call-to-action-cards) -- used to highlight other websites where more information about a topic can be found.
+1. [Call to action](#call-to-action-cards) -- used to highlight other websites where more information about a topic can be found.
-3. [Summary](#summary-cards) -- used to provide more information about a page before a clickthrough.
+2. [Summary](#summary-cards) -- used to provide more information about a page before a clickthrough.

-### Media cards
-{{< card-media >}}

 ### Call to action cards
 {{< card-cta >}}